CaravanaCloud/up/README.md

 All features of this project are loaded using the python plugin architecture.
 They are built for re-packaging with another names and plugins, as suitable for your organization.
-For example, if you're interested in creating and managing Kubernetes clusters using [OKD](https://okd.io), you can simply link the 'up' executable as 'okd' for example:
+For example, suppose your organization is interested in creating and managing Kubernetes clusters using [OKD](https://okd.io).
+You could simply link or rename the 'up' executable as 'okd'.
+This would allow the plugin system to load a different set of plugins.
+However, the end result could be very similar:
 ``` bash
 #!/bin/bash
 okd template: install-config.compact-cluster.env.yaml